 Many website and app owners are under the impression posting a copyright policy in the terms on their site and designating an agent is sufficient to comply with the DMCA.
 This belief is mistaken.
 Compliance with the DMCA requires many additional steps.
 In this article, we take a look at one – the repeat infringer policy requirement.

 Uno, Dos, Tres

-Many users of your site or app will accidently infringe on the copyright of third parties.
-A user may upload a cartoon or other funny image without realizing taking such a step violates copyright law.
+Many users of your site or app will accidentally infringe on the copyright of third parties.
+A user may upload a cartoon or another funny image without realizing taking such a step violates copyright law.
 The receipt of a takedown notice cures the member of their ignorance, and no further issues arise.